 While I enjoyed my quesadilla, my fellow “temps” were happy with what they had at Taco Bell.
 Nothing against it, but Mexican fast food will never substitute for the real thing.
 I won't outline why Taco Bell is inferior to even crappy Mexican restaurants like the blog Memphis Que did in a barbecue comparison.
 Even those who will never visit Memphis will likely assume that a genuine barbecue joint like Jack's Bar-B-Que Rib Shack serves better tasting ribs than a perfectly made McRib sandwich from McDonald's.
 Likewise, a quesadilla from Taco Bell (even if renowned chef Lorena Garcia created it) will never stack up against a genuine Mexican restaurant like Los Pilares.
 The reasons are obvious, such as cheaper ingredients and a lesser skilled kitchen staff who are more focused on quantity than quality.
 I hope I'm not coming off like a food snob, but I like eating at places run by chefs whose reputation is on the line every time they serve something from the kitchen.
 That's something that a fast food manager never has to worry about, for his/her concern is more about profitability and towing the company line.
 But fast food serves a useful function in society, for it quickly provides a cheap meal for those who don't either have the time or money to savor something better.
 I just hope that those who regularly eat at Taco Bell don't fall into the belief that they are eating genuine Mexican food.
 If that's all they know, then they need to get to a Mexican restaurant ASAP.
 For those who believe that Taco Bell is genuine Mexican cuisine despite having the real thing, then they should never talk about food.
 Instead, they should focus on subjects that even morons can't screw up, like women in tube tops.

 I wish Los Pilares was closer to where I live.
 Actually, Los Pilares has three locations in Metro Memphis.
 If the owners are looking for another location to open a restaurant, there's vacant space in the building that houses Dino's Grill in my neighborhood.
-It would be a great addition to Midtown's Vollintine-Evergreen neighborhood that currently enjoys great restaurants like Dino's and Cafe Eclectic.
+It would be a great addition to Midtown's Vollintine-Evergreen neighborhood that currently enjoys great restaurants like Dino's and Cafe Eclectic (UPDATE: that location is currently the home of a Goodwill bookstore/donation center).
 Whatever its plans for the future, I will always be a loyal supporter of Los Pilares and I wish it future success.

 Labels: Commentary, Family Friendly, Mexican, Millington, Multiple Locations